nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my MineFriends data to another Computer?<br>
+**Q: How do I transfer my MineFriends data to another Computer?** <br>
+**A**:
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MineFriends home folder.
+Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MineFriends home folder.

 --------------------------------------------------------------------------------------------------------------------